kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## server-tokens

-Send NGINX Server header in responses and display NGINX version in error pages. _**default:**_ is enabled
+Send NGINX Server header in responses and display NGINX version in error pages. _**default:**_ is disabled

 ## ssl-ciphers